 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 7

-Game 7 of the NHL Playoffs Second Round on Monday, May 15 showcases the Dallas Stars hosting the Seattle Kraken at American Airlines Center at 8:00 PM ET on ESPN, TVAS, and SportsNet.
-The series is knotted up 3-3.
-The Kraken are underdogs (+160) in this decisive game against the Stars (-190).
+The Dallas Stars and Seattle Kraken take the ice Monday in Game 7 of the NHL Playoffs Second Round at American Airlines Center, starting at 8:00 PM ET on ESPN, TVAS, and SportsNet.
+The teams are knotted up 3-3 in the series.
+The Stars are favored (-190) in this decisive matchup with the Kraken (+160).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!